gmullerb/react-reducer-provider/readme/reference.md

 ```

 > Naming allows to identified each reducer provider.
+> Names must exists and match, if not, an Error `Uncaught [TypeError: Cannot read property 'context' of undefined]` may be throw since your are trying to access a provider that doesn't exist.
 > Although nesting can be rejected due to violation of single source of truth, In React is good to keep changes near to related components, i.e. a `SyncReducerProvider` or `AsyncReducerProvider` near to related components is better, why? because having a 1 Single Root `SyncReducerProvider` or `AsyncReducerProvider` will trigger changes to "all" components, even not related ones.
 > Examples of use can be looked at [basecode-react-ts](https://github.com/gmullerb/basecode-react-ts) and [basecode-cordova-react-ts](https://github.com/gmullerb/basecode-cordova-react-ts).
 __________________